bnm3k/ftp-nodejs/README.md

 ### 1. Introduction

-The following is an overview of, to use a lofty term, the 'architecture' of a File Transfer Protocol (FTP) client and server implementation I wrote in javascript (node.js).
-It covers the overall design, various considerations, decisions and protocols, messaging protocols and caveats, particularly in ways that deviate from standardized FTP.
+The following covers, to use a lofty term, the 'architecture' of a File Transfer Protocol (FTP) client and server implementation I wrote in javascript (node.js).
+It goes into the overall design, various considerations, decisions and protocols, messaging protocols and caveats, particularly in ways that deviate from standardized FTP.
 The code is entirely open-source.
 I took up working on this FTP program so as to challenge myself to code a non-trivial, non-web-dev intermediate level node.js project.
 As such, the code is mostly learning-oriented rather than production-oriented.
 Regrettably, I did not write much tests, instead relying on 'hand-testing' as I went along.
 I hope though to add tests soon enough.

 ### 2. Code structure